 I feel that it is important to tell you all the truth.
-For too long, we have buried our head in the sand and pretended that everything is alright.
-It is time that we all knew the truth.
+For too long we have buried our heads in the sand and pretended that everything is alright.
+It is time that you all know the truth.
 It isn’t...

 The Church of Scotland, as we know it, is in trouble...

 • We are haemorrhaging members, and locally (and nationally) we are doing very little by way of invitation to attract new ones;